13pixlar/sticky-list/readme.txt

 * Display a list of entries on the front end
 * Choose who can se the list; entry creator, all logged in users or anyone.
 * Support for (almost) all Gravity Forms fields
-* Create/edit/delete Wordpress posts from the fron end
+* Create/edit/delete Wordpress posts from the front end
 * Conditional logic support
 * View, edit and delete existing entries from the front-end
 * Conditional notifications